-The aspect ratio MUST be between 1.3333 (4:3) and 1.85 (16:9).
+The aspect ratio MUST be a value from 1.3333 (4:3) to 1.86 (roughly 16:9)

 Screen Density

 The Android UI framework defines a set of standard logical densities to help application developers target application resources.
 Device implementations MUST report one of the following logical Android framework densities through the android.util.DisplayMetrics APIs, and MUST execute applications at this standard density.